-The lack of social and emotional learning assessments and the uneven consideration of social and emotional factors in back-to-school plans actively hinder the ability of districts and schools to provide SEL programming and support.
-Yes, we need a social emotional plan for every state and district, but this must be accompanied by a robust set of expectations, strategies, programming, along with assessments to drive SEL learning and well-being across the state.
+The lack of social and emotional learning assessments, and the uneven consideration of social and emotional factors in back-to-school plans, actively hinder the ability of districts and schools to provide SEL programming and support.
+Yes, we need a social-emotional plan for every state and district, but this must be accompanied by a robust set of expectations, strategies, programming, along with assessments to drive SEL learning and well-being across the state.
+Furthermore, SEL efforts must support adults and children.
+Therefore, more emphasis must be placed on use of funds to address teacher-adult well-being while providing deliberate opportunities for adults to build their own SEL skills.

 Guidance on teaching and learning and social-emotional well-being are both found in the state's guidance on school reopening, but they are not well-connected to outcomes.
 There is evidence that for teaching and learning to be successful, educators must prioritize social and emotional well-being as part of the education program.
 Students must feel a sense of safety both physically and emotionally and must be able to deal with their feelings and have space and time to express themselves with adults and with their peers.
-Our students need guidance and parameters but most importantly, they need strong positive relationships and a nurturing environment as they learn to navigate the changes they are undergoing.
+Our students need guidance and parameters but most importantly they need strong positive relationships and a nurturing environment as they learn to navigate the changes they are undergoing.

 Teachers who are especially responsible for student academic success need the assurance and guidance that in-school and class time can and should be used to address the stress and traumatic experiences that students are dealing with due to various disruptions related to COVID-19: family illness and death; economic uncertainty in homes; food and housing insecurity caused by parents' need to stop working and care for young children or their need to make unstable working arrangements so they can teach and support their children in virtual learning.
+This means having the right assessment tools to be able to clearly identify what's working and what's not and be able to course correct in a timely manner.
+For example, NYCDOE has frameworks and resources to guide schools in social emotional learning and wellness in the context of restorative and social justice practices.
+The school system has also entered a contract with Aperture Education to begin using its K-8 DESSA screening tool for students to help determine their SEL needs given the massive disruption caused by COVID 19.
+Such tools and resources are also needed to support adult SEL skill-building so that students are surrounded by supportive and nurturing teachers and support staff.